idoimgfirm/squasher/README.md

 - Source the file
 - Call `squash` with the number of commits at the tip of your branch to squash.
 For example `$ squash 10`.
 - Auto-squasher will confirm the commits to be squashed before running.
+- A premade commit messsage will appear in your default editor.
+Update this with a commit message that summarizes the child commits.

 ## License

 MIT.
 Copyright (c) 2018 Michael.
 See `./LICENSE` file for details